JMarte03/911-event-recording/README.md

 # 🚑 911 Event Recording App

 This is a React Native app built with Expo that allows users to register and manage 911 events, such as accidents.
-The app was developed as part of an assignment to learn database integration and navigation in mobile applications.
+The app was developed as part of an assignment to learn database integration and navigation in mobile applications

 ![Diseño sin título (8)](https://github.com/user-attachments/assets/8bf10a9e-a525-43f4-9941-0170c100ade8)